disruptek/nimph/README.md

 # nimph
-a nim package hierarchy manager from the future
+nim package handler from the future

 _so far in the future, in fact, that it's only now starting to become visible..._